entando/entando-docs/vuepress/docs/next/tutorials/create/strapi-content.md

 ![content_type-populated.png](./strapi-images/content_type-populated.png)

 10. Click `Save`, which will redirect you back to the configuration page
-11. Select a template from the drop-down menu, which calls the Strapi API to display only templates associated with the current content type.
+11. Select a template from the drop-down menu, which calls the Strapi API to display only templates associated with the current content.
 Template selection is mandatory.

 ![content_select-template.png](./strapi-images/content_select-template.png)